-Network Graph Connectivity Operations are used to construct network graphs (see "Connecting Network Graphs" on page 123).
+Network Graph Connectivity Operations are used to construct network graphs (see "Connecting Network Graphs" on page 146).

 Operation Description Parameters(s) add position Adds an object, as a position, to a network graph.
-The name of the network Noto: There will be no output results if the object is added to a network graph that already contains the object. graph (can be null).The object to add.
+Note: There will be no output results if the object is added to a network graph that already contains the object.
+The name of the network graph (can be null).
+The object to add.

-Operation Description Parameters(s) connect positions Creates directed connections between two objects in a network graph.
+Operation Description Parameters(s) connect_positions Creates directed connections between two objects in a network graph.
 Both objects must have been previously added to the network graph.
-The name of the network graph (can be null).
 Note: This connection is one-way.
 To specify a connection in both directions, call this again, reversing the order.
-The object at the start of the connection.
 Note: There will be no output results if the connecting positions are already connected.
-The object at the end of the connection. disconnect positions Removes a direct connection from a network graph.
 The name of the network graph (can be null).
 The object at the start of the connection.
+The object at the end of the connection. disconnect_positions Removes a direct connection from a network graph.
+Note: There will be no output results if non-connected positions are disconnected.
+The name of the network graph (can be null).
+The object at the start of the connection.
 The object at the end of the connection. remove position Removes an object from a network graph.
 Disconnects it from any other objects in the network.
+Moter Does nothing if the network graph did not contain the object.
 The name of the network graph (can be null).
 The object to remove.